below/HelloSilicon/README.md

 ## Chapter 1

+### Computers and Numbers

+The default Calculator.app on macOS has a "Programmer Mode", too.
+You enable it with _View → Programmer_ (⌘3).

+### CPU Registers

+Apple has made certain platform specific choices for the registers:

+* Apple reserves **X18** for its own use.
+Do not use this register.
+* The frame pointer register (**FP**, **X29**) must always address a valid frame record.

+### Hello World, Listing 1-1

 If you are reading this, I assume you know that the macOS Terminal can be found in _Applications → Utilities → Terminal.app_.
 But if you didn't I feel honored to tell you and I wish you lots of fun on this journey!
 Don't be afraid to ask questions.

-The default Calculator.app on macOS has a "Programmer Mode", too.
-You enable it with _View → Programmer_ (⌘3).

-### Listing 1-1

 To make "Hello World" run on the MWMNSA, first the changes from page 78 (Chapter 3) have to be applied to account for the differences between Darwin and the Linux kernel.
 The next trick is to insert `.align 4` (or `.p2align 2`), because Darwin likes things to be aligned on even boundaries.
 Thanks to @m-schmidt and @zhuowei!
 The books mentions this in Aligning Data in Chapter 5, page 114.